 - Separate yourself from others.
 What your child, boss, partner or parent does or says is not you.
 Yes, our children are reflections of us to some extent, but their victories and losses need to belong to them, and not you.
 Yes, your partner might have said something embarrassing at that party last night, but let them deal with the aftermath, not you.
 Yes, your parents might need to sell their home because they’ve made multiple poor monetary decisions, but that’s their consequence to deal with.
 Do you see the theme here?
 People can’t learn from their mistakes if they’re overprotected.
 It’s your job to support the relationships in your life, not direct or save them.

-- Don’t react and respond.
-Take a breath and think instead of reacting or responding in any way.
+- Don’t react; respond instead.
+Reactions are the automatic fear responses we have.
+Instead, you want to take a breath and respond in a thoughtful way.
 Allow some space for others to come to their own conclusions.
-Allow some space for yourself so you can think things through and keep yourself separate, but kind and loving.
+Allow some space for yourself so you can think things through and keep yourself separate, while remaining kind and loving.

 I’m going to leave you with a final exercise which I’ve borrowed from renowned “loving detachment” expert, Martha Beck.